martinomichele/Pricing_and_Hedging_for_Asian_Options/README.md

-# Pricing and Hedging for Asian Options
+# Pricing and Hedging for Asian Options (Project for Erdős Institute Quantitative Finance Boot Camp, Fall 2025)

-Project for **Quantitative Finance Bootcamp at the Erdős Institute, Fall 2025.**

 ### **Overview**
 This project explores the application of quasi–Monte Carlo (QMC) methods to option pricing and hedging in the Black–Scholes framework.